FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - Gemini for Workspace from Google [responds to prompt injection in email](https://0din.ai/blog/phishing-for-gemini)
 - A calendar invite was also used to [take over a smart home](https://www.wired.com/story/google-gemini-calendar-invite-hijack-smart-home/)
 - Safety filters are [bypassed by poetry](https://dataconomy.com/2025/12/01/study-finds-poetry-bypasses-ai-safety-filters-62-percent-of-time/)
+- An AI director of AI safety had an agent [delete all her email](https://www.404media.co/meta-director-of-ai-safety-allows-ai-agent-to-accidentally-delete-her-inbox/)
+- Someone had an AI bot drain their account balance because it [checked the time every half hour](https://x.com/BenjaminDEKR/status/2017644773356548532?ref=404media.co)
+- A node package was used to [compromise machines](https://grith.ai/blog/clinejection-when-your-ai-tool-installs-another) because an AI tool was trusted